-In the paper, a rotating double-sided deposition device, which contained a planetary turntable for substrates and a shower having two opposite symmetrical narrow slits, was designed to prepare multiply pieces of double-sided YBCO thin films simultaneously and efficiently.
-The planetary turntable having 12 circumferentially shaped openings, in which substrate wafers were maintained, was applied to deposit YBCO thin films on multiply pieces of LaAlO3 substrate wafers.
+a double-sided deposition device, which contained a planetary turntable rotating disk for holding substrates and a showerhead with two opposite symmetrical narrow slits, was designed to prepare multi-pieces of double-sided YBCO thin films simultaneously and efficiently.
+The planetary turntable disk having 12 circumferentially shaped openings, in which substrate wafers were maintained, was applied to deposit YBCO thin films on multiply pieces of LaAlO3 substrate wafers.
 With it, at most 12 pieces of YBCO thin films could be deposited at one time, significantly shortening the preparation progress of each YBCO thin films.
 And the shower having two opposite symmetrical narrow slits was used to deposit YBCO thin films on both sides of a LAO wafer simultaneously.
 In this way, the efficient preparation of MOCVD-derived double-sided YBCO thin films was realized.